dustmap/dustmap-server/README.md

 What is this?
 -
-This is the server component for the dustmap.org project.
+This is the api server component for the dustmap.org project.
 The project's goal is to

  - develop and deploy el-cheapo hardware (raspberrypi, arduino, ...) to measure environmental data (especially particulate matter)
  - develop software for measuring, transfering, storing and visualizing the recorded data